sigcsets/sigcse2016/authors/specialsessions.md

 2. Convert your proposal into Adobe PDF format.
 Refer to our [Creating Adobe PDF Documents](creating_pdf.html) page for assistance.

-3. Submit the PDF version of your proposal using the .
+3. A PDF version of your submission should be uploaded using the <a href="{{site.data.cfp.submissionurl}}">online submission system</a>.
 Note that there are several ways you must categorize your proposal submission in the online system.
 These categories are used to select the reviewers who will evaluate your proposal.
 Please select no more than 3 categories